anthobarbarich/pc2020/content/boats-live-stream.md

 **LIVE STREAM**

-Because of the very limited capacity, we wanted to push the barriers and be able to connect with as many citizens as possible.
-That’s why we will live stream the event via a dedicated platform created by Accenture interactive, in which friends can hop on virtual boats, invite friends and chat with them while enjoying the stream.
-More info on this next week!
+Due to the very limited capacity of the live event, we have worked with Accenture Interactive to push barriers and connect with as many citizens as possible.
+This year’s festival will also take place as an **interactive livestream event** that everyone can experience together on virtual boats.
+Create a boat and invite your friends to a private viewing party!
+More information available soon!

 This event was made possible thanks to our partners :